icerpc/icerpc-docs/pages/slice/language-guide/compilation-mode.md

 ```
 {% /side-by-side %}

-Each compilation mode corresponds to a specific [encoding][encoding] for operation arguments.
+The [encoding][encoding] used for operation arguments is determined by the compilation mode.
 As a result, a call to
 `spin` from a client using the Slice2 file will fail if the remote service is implemented with the Slice1 file.

 ## Using Slice1 and Slice2 together